 We use our smart phones more than ever these days.
 We virtually run our companies from them, play games, watch movies, take pictures, and even make phone calls with them.
 It’s no surprise that the versatility and conveniences of these handy devices have opened up new avenues for cyber criminals to exploit our personal information.

 Having confidential information stolen from your smart phone is a serious risk.
 It can lead to breaches in your social network, bank accounts, and client information.
-Not only is this bad for an individual but as a corporation it can be expensive to repair the damage.
+Not only is this bad for individuals, but for a business it can be expensive to repair the damage.
 It is costly to notify contacts of the breach then rebuild the company’s image to regain customer trust.
 Below are tips we offer to protect the information on your smart phone.